 I mean, in virtually all these international terrorism incidents, you see that law enforcement had most of these individuals on their radar beforehand.

-And no one's really willing to address that issue, even here in the United States, that law enforcement gets this information and the ability to process it and to be able to accurately gauge the level of threat has just been consistently bad across the board.
+And no one's really willing to address that issue, even here in the United States, that law enforcement gets this information, and the ability to process it and to be able to accurately gauge the level of threat has just been consistently bad across the board.

-we went right back to the first town that they had captured, and we moved them out.
+We went right back to the first town that they had captured, and we moved them out.

 They're gone or dead.

-And it seems worldwide these networks still keep popping up, or you have the lone wolf syndrome, but in this case, it seems like a lot of sophisticated plotting, scheming, and planning went on here.
+But in this case, it seems like a lot of sophisticated plotting, scheming, and planning went on here.

-Well, it certainly appears that way, and I think the way you just articulated what happened with the geography in Syria and in western Iraq is right, in the sense that the Islamic State doesn't control that geography, and the people that control it are either gone or they're dead.
+And I think the way you just articulated what happened with the geography in Syria and in Western Iraq is right in the sense that the Islamic State doesn't control that geography, and the people that controlled it are either gone or they're dead.

-Now, the people that are gone have either returned home or they are still in spider holes, hanging out, inspiring others to engage in these acts and creating networks that allow these acts to come to fruition.
+Now, the people that are gone have either returned home or they are still in spider holes hanging out, inspiring others to engage in these acts and creating networks that allow these acts to come to fruition.

-And so that's the problem, is the ideology is still around.
+And so that's the problem is the ideology is still around.

 People think everybody was waterboarded.